wordpress-mobile/WordCamp-Android/README.md

 In order to compile the project you need to add `app/gradle.properties` file for which you can take reference from `app/gradle.properties-example`.

+## Help us translate the app in your language ##

+You can suggest new translations on our translation
+tool: [WordCamp GlotPress project][3].

 ## Need help to build or hack? ##

 Say hello on [Slack][2] channel: `#mobile`.